LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Background: Verifiable Generation

 \section{\mbox{Background: Verifiable Generation}}

-Verifiable generation aims to make the LLM generate the answer with supporting documents~\citep{alce}, which requires that not only the answer is accurate, but also the answer is verifiable through the supporting documents.
 In this paper, we follow the setting proposed by \citet{alce}, which requires the LLM to generate the answer with citations to the supporting documents, as shown in Figure~\ref{fig:verifiable_qa}.
 This setting is close to the real-world applications of generative search engines, e.g., New Bing, and the citations allow the user to verify the answer more conveniently.
 We introduce its typical pipeline and the verifiability evaluation as follows.
-Since the correctness is specialized for each dataset, we refer the reader to section~\ref{sec:experimental_settings} for more details.